soundata/soundata/docs/source/contributing.rst

 .. _upload_index:

-3. Uploading the index on an online repository
+3. Uploading the index to an online repository
 ----------------------------------------------

 To prevent an the exponential growth in size of the library, we are storing all indexes in an online repository, while removing these from the repository itself.